fogleman/sdf/README.md

 ```

 The named versions (`union`, `difference`, `intersection`) can all take
 one or more SDFs as input.
-They all take a `k` parameter to define the amount
+They all take an optional `k` parameter to define the amount
 of smoothing to apply.
 When using operators (`|`, `-`, `&`) the smoothing can
 still be applied via the `.k(...)` function.